Skip to main content

 Job-to-applicant ratio by occupation — Behind the same "labor shortage" lies serious mismatch

-When examined by age cohort, the unemployment rate for workers aged 15–24 stands at 4.9 percent — approximately twice the all-age average.
-By contrast, the rate for those aged 45–54 is 2.3 percent, and for those 65 and over, 1.9 percent.
-Even as the aggregate unemployment rate signals "stability," an intergenerational disparity has become structurally embedded within it.
+When examined by age group, the unemployment rate for ages 15-24 is 4.9% — nearly twice the all-age average.
+Meanwhile, the 45-54 age group shows 2.3%, and those 65 and older show 1.9%.
+Even when the single indicator of unemployment rate suggests "stability," generational disparities are structurally embedded within.

 15–244.9%